Sebobo/Shel.Neos.Terminal/Readme.md

 ## Adding your own commands

-Adding your commands is quite easy (depending on what you plan to do).
+Adding your commands takes just a few steps (depending on what you plan to do).

 Create a new class named `MyCommand` and implement the `TerminalCommandControllerPluginInterface` from this package or inherit from `AbstractTerminalCommand`.